gkritop/HPC_Kernels/README.md

 - A **CLI benchmark driver** (`hpc_bench`) that writes CSV logs.
 - A **plotting script** (`plot_bench.py`) that outputs clean, minimal **PNG figures**.
 - A **unit test suite** using GoogleTest for correctness checks.

-The goal: a project you can **read in one sitting, tweak in minutes, and immediately visualize results**.

 ---